Skip to main content

 Intermediate

-To appreciate how inositol influences cardiovascular health in the context of PCOS, we must look at its two primary forms ∞ (MI) and (DCI).
+To appreciate how inositol influences cardiovascular health in the context of PCOS, we must look at its two primary forms ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 These are not interchangeable substances; they are stereoisomers, meaning they have the same chemical formula but a different spatial arrangement of atoms.

 This structural difference dictates their distinct and complementary roles within the body’s metabolic machinery.
 In a state of metabolic balance, the body maintains a specific ratio of MI to DCI in various tissues, a ratio that is often disturbed in individuals with PCOS, contributing to insulin resistance.